 The House Judiciary Committee are in the middle of an antitrust investigation of Google, Apple, Amazon and Facebook.
 They try to find out if these giants are engaging in “anti-competitive conduct”.

-If you are also facing the Halo Infinite crashing error on your Windows PC, then…
+If you are also facing issues with the Chrome.//net-internals/#DNS on your Google Chrome browser, use…

 View Comments